nikerla/vc-content/pages/blogs/news/2015-12-22-virtocommerce-2-6-release-notes.md

 * Partial payments using multiple payment methods
 * Multi-store support
-* More convenient checkout page (with responsive design, written completely in <a href="https://angularjs.org/">AngularJS</a>)
+* More convenient checkout page (with responsive design, written completely in <a href="https://angularjs.org/" rel="nofollow">AngularJS</a>)
 * Full page caching
-* Liquid templating language and full <a href="https://themes.shopify.com/">Shopify themes</a> support
+* Liquid templating language and full <a href="https://themes.shopify.com/" rel="nofollow">Shopify themes</a> support
 * Razor View Engine support

 # Commerce Manager localization

 Commerce Platform and all the Commerce modules were fully localized.
 All the translation resources are public and available in a dedicated git repository.
-Check the <a href="http://docs.virtocommerce.com/x/UYAKAQ">localization guide</a> for more information on managing the translations and localizing Commerce Manager to new languages.
-In case of your own module, study the <a href="http://docs.virtocommerce.com/x/YoAKAQ">guide on localization implementation</a>.
+Check the [localization guide](docs/vc2devguide/working-with-platform-manager/localization-implementation) for more information on managing the translations and localizing Commerce Manager to new languages.
+In case of your own module, study the [guide on localization implementation](docs/vc2devguide/working-with-platform-manager/localization-implementation).

 ![](assets/images/blog/2-6_localize.png)